Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - This should look familiar.
 - It's basically the same as the `listener` constructor.
-- It kick starts the session event loop. >>
+- It kick starts the session event loop.
+- The session event loop is more elaborate, so I've split it into it's 3 core components. >>

 ---